 Paratene got a small part in 1977 historical epic The Governor.
 Aged 21, he was starring in early Kiwi sitcom Joe and Koro (1977).
 The chalk and cheese tale featured two flatmates: a university educated Englishman, and a young Māori who works in a fish and chip shop.
 Amidst a busy run of acting for stage and radio, Paratene later began a six-year stint on long-running pre-school show Play School.
 He is still recognised for it today.

 The 1980s also saw the birth of Paratene's big screen career.
-He was GOFTA nominated for 1986 romance Arriving Tuesday, playing a charismatic Māori poet/musician who adds drama to a relationship in decay.
+He was GOFTA nominated for 1986 romance Arriving Tuesday, playing a charismatic Māori poet/musician who adds drama to a decaying relationship.
 The movie was filmed partly in the Hokianga, for many years Paratene's home base.
 He also voiced the character of Rangi in 1986 animated hit Footrot Flats: The Dog's (Tail) Tale.

-The 90s saw Paratene winning attention on the comedy front.
+The 1990s saw Paratene winning attention on the comedy front.
 After the makers of short-lived skit show Laugh INZ approached him in search of material, he gave them the fast-talking Hohepa Public, a Hokianga bushman who Paratene described as "a blatantly political character".
 The showstealing Hohepa monologues saw him invited to join skit show Issues.
+One writer described them as "homespun wisdom, fast cracks and satire".
 Paratene would feature in five seasons.
 His many impressions included Oprah Winfrey and politician Winston Peters.

-In 2003 Paratene travelled to film festivals around the globe to publicise Whale Rider, in which he plays the fiercely traditional grandfather to Keisha Castle-Hughes's Pai.
+In 2003 Paratene travelled to roughly a dozen film festivals around the globe to publicise Whale Rider.
+Paratene called it "the one I'v e been waiting for".
+He played the "staunch, blind, honest", fiercely traditional grandfather to Keisha Castle-Hughes's Pai.
 Paratene had predicted early on that if handled correctly, the film would succeed globally.
 "I don't believe I've ever wanted a role as much as Koro," he said.
 "Koro is absolutely honest to his tikanga — his understanding of Māori culture and customs.
 But with that honesty comes stubbornness and pride, and that's what trips him up."

 Paratene's directing career began back in the late 1980s, with 'Te Moemoea', an episode of pioneering Māori anthology series E Tipu e Rea.
 It was based on a Patricia Grace short story about a rural couple who are inspired to place horseracing bets after a dream.
 It was made entirely in te reo Māori, and simulcast on National Radio in English.
 Paratene wrote another episode in the E Tipu e Rea series: 'Variations on a Theme' is based partly on his own school experiences, and deals with Māori education.